oracle/weblogic-kubernetes-operator/site/domains.md

   SSL, admin, or custom channel listen addresses (using situational config overrides).
 These will become `domainUID` followed by a hyphen and then the server name, all lower case, and underscores converted to dashes.
 For example, if `domainUID=domain1` and the WebLogic server name is `Admin_Server`, then its listen address becomes `domain1-admin-server`.
-  Since the WebLogic console does not show the new override values, it is recommended, but, not required, to leave listen addresses in a configuration completely unset, or set to the exact required value (for clarity).
 * _Domain, Cluster, Server, and Network-Access-Point Names:_ WebLogic domain, cluster, server, and network-access-point (channel) names must be contain only the characters `A-Z`, `a-z`, `0-9`, `-`, or `_`.
 This ensures they can be converted to meet kubernetes resource and DNS1123 naming requirements.
 (When generating pod and service names, the operator will convert